The Quatermass Experiment: Plot

-Carroon, gravely ill, is cared for by the Rocket Group's doctor, Briscoe (John Glen), who has been having a secret affair with Carroon's wife, Judith (Isabel Dean).
-It is not just Quatermass who is interested in what happened to Carroon and his crewmates; journalists such as James Fullalove (Paul Whitsun-Jones) and Scotland Yard's Inspector Lomax (Ian Colin) are also keen to hear his story.
-Carroon is abducted by a group of local gangsters hoping to ransom him back to British Rocket Group but swiftly kills them and escapes.
-It is clear that there is something critically wrong: Carroon appears to have absorbed the consciousness and physical bodies of the other two crew members and is slowly mutating into a plant-like alien organism.
+Carroon is gravely ill.
+Rocket Group doctor Briscoe (John Glen) and Carroon's wife Judith (Isabel Dean) are lovers.
+Journalist James Fullalove (Paul Whitsun-Jones) and Scotland Yard's Inspector Lomax (Ian Colin) want to find the details.
+Gangsters kidnap Carroon, to ransom him back to the British Rocket Group.
+He kills them and escapes; his body is mutating into a plant-like alien organism.

-As the police chase the rapidly transforming Carroon across London, Quatermass analyses samples of the mutated creature in a laboratory and realises that if allowed to spore, the alien will eventually consume all life on Earth.
-A television crew working on an architectural programme locates the creature in Westminster Abbey, and Quatermass and British Army troops rush in to destroy it in the hour just before it will bring about doomsday.
-Quatermass discovers that the alien has become too strong to be killed by the Army's weapons and persuades the three human minds within it to reclaim their humanity and destroy it from within.
-Thus, the alien is finally destroyed.
+Carroon rapidly transforms.
+The police chase him across London.
+Quatermass analyses samples in a lab and realises that the alien's spores will consume all life on Earth.
+A television crew at work in Westminster Abbey sees the creature.
+Quatermass and British Army troops rush to destroy it.
+The creature is too strong for the army's weapons and one hour remains until the creature brings doomsday.
+Quatermass persuades the three human minds who reside within the creature to sacrifice themselves to destroy the alien and save mankind.